Francisco Urcuyo: Constitutional President (July 1979)

-On the morning of 18 July, the three members of the Board, Sergio Ramírez, Alfonso Robelo, and Violeta Barrios de Chamorro, left San José, Costa Rica, towards León, where they met with Daniel Ortega and Moisés Hassan Morales.
+On the morning of 18 July, the three members of the Junta, Sergio Ramírez, Alfonso Robelo, and Violeta Barrios de Chamorro, left San José, Costa Rica, towards León, where they met with Daniel Ortega and Moisés Hassan Morales.
 León was proclaimed as the new provisional capital, and the international community recognized them as the legitimate government of the Republic.
 Shortly after, Urcuyo fled on board a plane to Guatemala.

+Urcuyo was married to María Luisa Muñoz and had four children.

 Published books

 During his exile, he published four books, in which he detailed his experiences of the fall of the Somocist regime and his experiences in exile during the 1980s: